Sonic & Knuckles Collection/Hidden content

-While in Angel Island Zone in either Sonic the Hedgehog 3 or Sonic 3 & Knuckles, jump on to one of the swinging vines, then press then hold ALT + R to soft-reset the game and return to the title screen.
-After being taken back to the title screen press twice and select the Sound Test option.
+While in Angel Island Zone in either Sonic the Hedgehog 3 or Sonic 3 & Knuckles, jump on to one of the swinging vines, then press 🡨 🡨 🡨 🡪 🡪 🡪 🡩 🡩 🡩 , and a Ring sound will confirm correct entry.
+Next, press Alt + R to soft-reset the game and return to the title screen.
+After being taken back to the title screen press 🡫 twice and select the Sound Test option.

 In Sonic 3 & Knuckles, any Zone can be selected.
 When playing Sonic 3, Zones from Sonic & Knuckles can't be selected (Flying Battery, Mushroom Valley, Sandopolis and Bonus).

-Unlike the Mega Drive Version, there is no way to access this screen in Sonic & Knuckles alone since there isn't both an & button for the player to use, unless Debug Mode is enabled in the S3K.ini file (details below).
-To enable the level select for Sonic & Knuckles perform the same code for the pulley lifts in Mushroom Hill Zone.
+In Sonic & Knuckles, the same code can be performed on the pulley lifts in Mushroom Hill Zone.
+However, unlike the Mega Drive Version, there is no way to access this screen in Sonic & Knuckles alone since there isn't both an & button for the player to use, unless Debug Mode is enabled in the S3K.ini file (details below).

 Play in any level as any character

 In Sonic 3 & Knuckles, start the game with the any character.
 Enter the Zone select code and then soft-reset the game.
-At the title screen press arrow key and you will be taken to the Zone Select menu.
+At the title screen press 🡩 to be taken to the Zone Select menu.
 Normally, specific levels can't be chosen with specific characters (I.E. Knuckles in The Doomsday Zone).
 Go to Mushroom Hill Zone.
 Grab onto a pulley and re-enter the Zone Select code.
 Now go back to the Zone Select menu.
 Now, any Zone will be playable using the character that was chosen.